zamae2138-ops/bilingual-urban-farm-community-guide/README.md

 This repository documents a bilingual visual guide created during my summer role as an **Urban Farm Intern**.

-While working with the community, I noticed that many plant recipients—particularly Spanish-speaking community members—did not have accessible guidance on how to care for the plants they received.
+While working with the community, I noticed that many plant recipients, particularly Spanish-speaking community members did not have accessible guidance on how to care for the indoor plants they received.
 To address this gap, I designed a concise, visual, **English–Spanish plant care poster** intended to be easy to understand and practical for everyday use.